Resilience

 References

-Dekker, S. (2006).
+Dekker, Sidney (2006).
 The Field Guide to Understanding Human Error.
-Ashgate Publishing.
+Ashgate Publishing. https://sidneydekker.com/the-field-guide-to-understanding-human-error

-Hollnagel, E. (2011).
+Hollnagel, Erik (2011).
 Resilience Engineering in Practice: A Guidebook.
-Ashgate Publishing.
+Ashgate Publishing. https://erikhollnagel.com/books/resilience-engineering-in-practice.html

 Changelog